Introduction to Business Credit

 These are the ones you have to worry about.

 A lender will run hard inquiries on both your personal and business credit files when you apply for a business loan.
+Many business loan applications require personal guarantees, which means you may be personally responsible for repaying the loan if your business cannot.
+A personal guarantee means you are using your personal assets as collateral for the loan, increasing your personal financial responsibility.
 These are essentially the “official” version of a lender’s credit check.
 And they’re recorded on your credit files as such.
 This will affect your credit score.

 A single application will have a minimal effect.
 But as Anna discovered, having a lot of hard credit pulls recorded on your file over a short period of time can cause damage.